While the W trek may be what brings the hordes to the park, the O Circuit is Torres del Paine National Park’s undisputed gem.

 What’s more, it’s a far quieter route.
 Since 2017, the O Circuit has only allowed a daily visitor number of 70, which might seem a lot, but in practice means you are unlikely to bump into too many others until you reach camp at night.

 As a result, there’s more opportunity for catching a glimpse of the native Patagonian fauna, including guanaco and even pumas, and more time for taking photos free of other hikers.
 Magic.

 I’ve visited the national park on a number of occasions and had the fortune to hike both the W and the Circuit.

-Trust me: you’re about to embark on what will soon rank as one of your favourite hikes in Patagonia.
+Trust me: you’re about to embark on what will soon rank as one of your favorite hikes in Patagonia.

 What is the O Circuit?

-The O trek, O Circuit or Full Circuit all refer to the 136-kilometre (85-mile) hike that is the second most popular trail in Torres del Paine National Park in Patagonia*.
+The O trek, O Circuit or Full Circuit all refer to the 136-kilometer (85-mile) hike that is the second most popular trail in Torres del Paine National Park in Patagonia*.